Royal Hallamshire Hospital, Sheffield

 The trust wanted to completely overhaul parts of the hospital to make space for new, state-of-the-art operating facilities.
 The complex renovation work was split into four phases.
-As part of phase two, Henry Boot Construction, the main contractor on the project, approached resin floor and concrete repair specialists Frescrete to prepare and install the new floors in the operating theatres within the audiology department.
+As part of phase three, Henry Boot Construction, the main contractor on the project, approached resin floor and concrete repair specialists Frescrete to prepare and install the new floors in several operating theatres.

 The hospital was still in use throughout the project so Frescrete worked within strict hospital guidelines and to the contractor’s tight timescales.
 Joshua McKinlay, contracts manager at Frescrete, was responsible for ensuring that all works were completed within the 72-hour window they had been allocated.